SindriaInc/build-certs-azure/readme.md

-# Build Certs - OVH
+# Build Certs - Azure

-This IaC component permit build SSL/TLS certs with ovh dns.
+This IaC component permit build SSL/TLS certs with azure dns.

 This is atomic routine for any CI/CD such as gitlab-ci, bitbucket-pipelines etc.
 In any case is possible to use it manually with run.sh helper script.